 The numbers needed to treat the yoga and CBT groups vs. the stress education group were 4.59 and 2.62.

 However, on further testing, the researchers were unable to conclude that yoga was non-inferior to CBT.
 “Conversely, we were unable to conclude that the [response rate] of CBT was significantly higher” than yoga in a superiority test, they write.

 At the 6-month follow-up, the response rate was significantly higher for CBT vs stress education (OR, 3.56; P = .04) but not for yoga vs stress education (OR, 1.86; P = .34).

-No treatment-related serious adverse events (AEs) were reported by any of the participants.
+Any of the participants reported any treatment-related serious adverse events (AEs).
 Regarding nonserious AEs that were “possibly” related to treatment, there were three reports of joint pain and one report each of tingling and vertigo in the yoga group; three reports of anxiety, two bulimia episodes, and one report of depression in the CBT group; and one report of anxiety in the education group.

 “Overall, the available literature and our data support that [yoga] may be a helpful but only moderately potent intervention for GAD,” the investigators write.”Given the increasing costs of health care and barriers to accessing trained mental health care professionals, however, yoga may still have a role to play in GAD management as an intervention that is more easily accessible,” they add.

-Simon agreed, noting that for at least some patients, yoga may be beneficial in the short term.
+Simon agreed, noting that yoga may be beneficial for at least some patients in the short term.

 Asked whether other types of yoga might be more effective or whether yoga plus CBT could be more effective than CBT alone, Simon said those are “open questions” that future studies should investigate.